Creutzfeldt–Jakob disease: Epidemiology

-Although not fully understood, additional information suggests that CJD rates in African American and nonwhite groups are lower than in whites.
+Although not fully understood, additional information suggests that CJD rates in nonwhite groups are lower than in whites.
 While the mean onset is approximately 67 years of age, cases of sCJD have been reported as young as 17 years and over 80 years of age.
 Mental capabilities rapidly deteriorate and the average amount of time from onset of symptoms to death is 7 to 9 months.

 According to a 2020 systematic review on the international epidemiology of CJD: